-Delays and limitations in sequencing: Implementation started late for different reasons (including late signature of the agreement and disbursement of funds due to procedural issues).
+Delays and limitations in sequencing: Implementation started late for different reasons (including late funding decision by the EU, resulting in delays in the signature of the agreement and disbursement of funds due to procedural issues).
 Delays have however been varied for different outputs, making sequenced implementation and linkages more difficult.
 In terms of sequencing, planning for output 4, delivery of peace dividends, had been planned to address first the backload from Phase I and continue working in line with progress in peace agreements during Phase II.
-The latter has not happened due to lack of funds.
+The latter has not happened to date due to lack of funds but it is planned if additional funding is approved by the EU under a programme cost-extension.
 Activities under output 3 only started late in the process, and actual implementation of grants under output 5 have only started recently as the process for identification, selection etc took some time.
 These delays will make it difficult to monitor results and impact during the life of the programme.